Is coaching the witness allowed?

 Why lawyers can't coach witnesses | Richard Moorhead | The Guardian

-This service is different.
+This exclusive service is different.
 This is witness performance training.
 This is about you being effective on your feet on the day.
-Your performance.
-Your ability to communicate on the day, having prepared yourself best you can.
+Your ability to stay calm, think clearly and communicate on the day, having prepared yourself best you can.

 Nearly all clients facing the prospect of answering questions in court will genuinely fear attendance and experience a loss of energy for that and other reasons.